fun to do kids petaluma california Travel for Kids

 Petaluma

-Petaluma is surrounded by a fertile agricultural area, family farms that raise goats, cattle, pigs and sheep, dairy and egg producers.
+Petaluma is an agricultural area surrounded by family farms that raise goats, cattle, pigs and sheep, produce dairy and eggs.
 Shop Petaluma markets for locally made cheeses, ice cream, jams, honey, and stop into farmstands for fresh picked fruits and vegetables.

 Butter & Egg Days Parade